Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Statistics of the Spectral Data

 We assume these variables are analytic functions of $\epsilon$ so that the above series are convergent.
 Plugging \eqref{eq:v-series}--\eqref{eq:lambda-series} into \eqref{eq:L+dL} and equating like powers of $\epsilon$, we obtain

+and so on.
 The first term implies that $v^{(0)}$ and $\lambda^{(0)}$ are eigenvalue and eigenvector of the (nominal) operator $L$.
 To eliminate $v_1$ from the second equation, we take the inner product on both sides of \eqref{eq:per0} with some vector $u$; the left hand side of the resulting expression is

 To have the right-hand side of \eqref{eq:kill-v1} vanish, we can choose $u$ to be an eigenvector of the adjoint operator $L^*$ associated with an eigenvalue $\mu=\lambda^{(0)*}$, \ie, $(L^*-\lambda^{(0)*})u=0$.
 Since $L^*(q)=L(-q)$, if $Lv=\lambda^{(0)} v$, it can be verified that $L^*u=\lambda^{(0)}u$ for $u=[v_1,-v_2]=\Sigma_3 v$.
-Setting $u=u^{(0)}=\Sigma_3 v^{(0)}(t,\lambda^*)$
+Setting $u=u^{(0)}=\Sigma_3 v^{(0)}(t,\lambda^*)$,

 Using similar calculations we obtain $\lambda^{(2)}$

 and so on.